Tourism in the Amazon Rainforest

 Ecotourism in the Amazon Rainforest can be very profitable, as one Amazon-ecotour-cluster demonstrated by generating US$11.6 million in 20059.

 If you’re wondering what there is to do in the Amazon, you can view our other article – what to do in the Amazon Rainforest – the activities are focussed on incredible wildlife spotting opportunities, but there are other Amazon Rainforest attractions like visiting native groups, fishing, and viewing the constellations.
+For an extensive list, you can have a look at 100 things to do in the Amazon Rainforest.

 In the Napo region in Ecuador, ecotourism was beneficial in easily accessed areas.
 At two particular points, the Napo River and the town of Pto.
 Misahualii, tourists venturing on Amazon Jungle tours numbered 10, 000 each year7.